-This is the itinerary for our September departure only.
-A separate itinerary is available for our March departure which can be downloaded from our website or requested from the Mountain Kingdoms office.
+This is the detailed itinerary for our March departure only.
+Itineraries for all other departures can be downloaded from our website or requested from the Mountain Kingdoms office.

 Group prices and optional supplements

 Please contact us on +44 (0)1453 844400 or visit our website for our land only and flight inclusive prices and single supplement options.